 Leanplum Technical Support will provide you with access to your Leanplum Google Bucket.
 You'll need to link the appropriate Google Bucket folder in your API call path.

-To be able to upload the file in your assigned bucket you will need either a G Suite or a regular Google account.
+To be able to upload the file in your assigned bucket you will need either a Google Workspace or a regular Google account.

 The API method for CSV upload is multi (CSV).
 You will need to pass different values to the